jerryy33/UHH.Praktikum2021.MapReduce/README.md

 This Projekt handles this problem and tries to visualize the meaning and context of different hashtags.
 Based on tweets of the year 2020 we show all words which are mostly used with a specific hashtag.

-Visit LINK to try it yourself.
+Visit http://basecamp-demos.informatik.uni-hamburg.de:8080/hashtag-analyse-1/dashboard to try it yourself.

 ### German:
 Seit Ihrer Einführung sind Hashtags zu einem wichtigen Bestandteil, der weltweiten Social-Media-Plattform geworden und befinden sich heutzutage in fast allen Beiträgen